Infant & Toddler

-Montessori classroom management; History of Montessori programs and comparison with other models; record keeping and evaluation; curriculum planning and development; adjusting the environment to meet full-day/year-round Montessori; multiculturalism and diversity; legal and organizational aspects of Montessori school administration.
+Coursework includes: Montessori classroom management; History of Montessori programs and comparison with other models; record keeping and evaluation; curriculum planning and development; adjusting the environment to meet full-day/year-round Montessori; multiculturalism and diversity; legal and organizational aspects of Montessori school administration.
 Action Research

 Development of action research on an area of interest or toward the enhancement of direct practice in the Montessori classroom.

-Course III: Practicum
+Course II: Practicum

-The Practicum consists of a full-time classroom experience of at least 540 hours (over a nine-month period) in a pre-approved infant and toddler model setting that provides the Intern with supervisory support in the classroom and periodic observation and evaluation.
+The Practicum consists of a classroom experience of at least 540 hours (over a nine-month period) in a pre-approved infant and toddler model setting that provides the Intern with supervisory support in the classroom and periodic observation and evaluation.
 The purpose of the internship is to provide the student with the opportunity for gradual, personal and practical experience as a Montessori Teacher.

-Course IV: Evaluation
+Course III: Evaluation

 Final review and examinations are a requirement of the MI-NE Teacher Education Courses.
 During Course III, students complete their examinations and present their final projects.
 Upon successful completion, students are recommended for an American Montessori Society (AMS) Infant and Toddler Credential or an American Montessori Society (AMS) Associate Infant and Toddler Credential.*